 Engage with Your Customers

-You’re interested in creating a community for your customers.
+You’re interested in creating a Experience Cloud site for your customers.
 Why?
-Because a service portal:
+Because a service portal for customers:

 - Gives customers one place to find information about your company and products

 - Provides customers access to their data (accounts, service tickets, bills, and so on)